-Screen time is a part of many kids’ days — especially lately, since they’ve been spending more time at home.
-And it’s natural for kids to get caught up in a game or a show and have trouble turning it off.
+Screen time is a part of many kids’ days.
+It’s natural for them to get caught up in a game or show and have trouble turning it off.
+But some kids have a very hard time when screen time is over.
+They may ignore directions to turn off their screens or become angry or upset when they’re forced to.

-The first thing to consider is how your family approaches turning off screens.
-There are some simple ways to make the transition easier for you and your child:
+Here are some simple ways to make the transition after screen time easier for you and your child:

-- Before screen time starts, set clear expectations around how much time your child gets, whether it’s 20 minutes or two hours.
-When time’s almost up, give your child a warning.
+- Before screen time starts, set clear expectations about how much time your child gets.
+Give your child a five-minute warning when time is almost up.

 - Or you can look for a natural stopping point — like the end of a round in a game or the end of a show.
-Agree ahead of time that this is when your child will turn it off.
+Agree ahead of time that this is when your child will turn off the screen.

 - Make sure your child is paying attention when you say to turn it off.
 Have your child look at you and repeat what you’ve said.

 - If nothing happens, go over and put a hand on your child’s shoulder.
-Try not to talk or yell from another room or while you’re doing other things.
+Try not to yell from another room or talk while you’re doing other things.

-You can also make a written or picture schedule of when it is and isn’t screen time.
-Instead of nagging, hold up the schedule and remind your child without saying a word.
+- Visual tools may work better for your child than instructions.
+Together, you can make a written or picture schedule of when it is and isn’t screen time.
+When screen time is over, you can hold up the schedule and remind your child without saying a word.

 Tell us what interests you